 |Direct Subsidised Loans and Direct Unsubsidised Loans||On or after 1 Oct 2019 and before 1 Oct 2020||1.062%|

 |On or after 1 Oct 2020 and before 1 Oct 2021||1.059%|

 |Direct PLUS Loans||On or after 1 Oct 2019 and before 1 Oct 2020||4.248%|

 |On or after 1 Oct 2020 and before 1 Oct 2021||4.236%|

 Loans first disbursed prior to 1 October 2018 have different loan fees.
 Please refer to the PSA website for this information.

 Once the amount of your certified loan(s) is finalised, it is recommended that you create a budget to plan for the coming year.

-Remember that minimising debt now will help you manage your loan more easily once you graduate and that its always cheaper to save than to borrow.
-When making spending choices whilst studying in Australia, you should always spend with the aim of minimizing your debt; live like a student now so that you don’t have to live like a student after you graduate.
+Remember that minimising debt now will help you manage your loan more easily once you graduate and that it's always cheaper to save than to borrow.
+When making spending choices whilst studying in Australia, you should always spend with the aim of minimising your debt; live like a student now so that you don’t have to live like a student after you graduate.

 To be eligible for the Direct Loan Program you must meet the following criteria: